 Human waste systems and toilets have always been part of Atelier Van Lieshout’s work.
 They are functional sculptures on the border between art, design and architecture, one of the boundaries that AVL often plays with and rebels against.
 A compost toilet is a very simple way to efficiently recycle every human excretion imaginable.
 It made its first appearance in the oeuvre of AVL in 2001 during AVL-Ville, the anarchist and self-sufficient free state in the port of Rotterdam.

-Voluminous and yet respectful, this distinctive artwork revives the idea of Drei Grazien to whom we attribute incomparable gracefulness.
+Voluminous and yet respectful, this distinctive artwork revives the idea of Drei Grazien (Three Graces) to whom we attribute incomparable gracefulness.
 Appearing both figurative and abstract, the megalithic sculptures—influenced by light and shadow—offer a constantly changing presence.
 Based upon the ideal number 3 and set at the meeting point of three roads, the sculptures have the appearance of mythical figures ascending from the depths.
 Primal conceptions of coming to be and passing away come alive along with the reference to the eclogite occurrence in the nearby Hohlfelsen rock.
 “You might think that these three voluptuous female figures—once hidden below the Austrian soil—have finally found their way to the surface”, says Joep van Lieshout.
 This also puts time into perspective, interweaving the past, the present and the future world of imagination and visualizing constant change.